slowkow/cellguide/README.md

 [Maximilian Haeussler]: https://github.com/maximilianh

-Here is the scRNA-seq data from the research article by [Smillie et al. 2019][3].
+Here is some of the scRNA-seq data from the research article by [Smillie et al. 2019][3].

 <p align="center">
 <img src="cellguide.png" width="80%" align="center" />